 The adult degree completion program is conducted year-round.
-Each core course is taken over five weeks, meeting one evening per week, with four courses combining to make a 20-week term (different from the regular college semester).
+Each core course is taken over eight weeks, a total of four courses can be completed each spring, summer, and fall semesters.
 Students are considered full-time and eligible to apply for federal and state financial aid and student loans.